-When Bluesun Hotels launched it’s remarketing campaign with Chat Marketer Daniel Pikl, the team used a benefits needed segmentation strategy to personalize each customer journey.
+When Bluesun Hotels launched its remarketing campaign with Chat Marketer Daniel Pikl, the team used a motivation-based behavioral segment to personalize each customer journey.

 The team sent paid Facebook messages to a cold list Bluesun hadn’t contacted in years.
-Users who clicked through the ad were asked a series of questions in Bluesun’s Messenger bot to learn more about what they needed to have the best vacation.
+Users who clicked through the ad answered a series of questions from Bluesun’s Messenger bot about what they needed to have the best vacation.

-Based on the information they provided, sales would segment prospects and send tailored content to encourage the sale.
-For example, if a couple was booking a trip, the hotel would send “things to do” lists to make a more intimate vacation.
-Families booking with the hotel would receive resources on how to make family travel easier.
+Based on the information they provided, the Bluesun sales team segmented prospects and delivered tailored content to encourage an eventual sale.
+For example, if a couple was booking a trip, the hotel sent “things to do” lists that would help the couple have a more intimate vacation.
+Families booking with the hotel received resources on how to make family travel easier.

-Using a Messenger-based campaign, the Croatian hotel chain achieved impressive results for this remarketing campaign:
+The Croatian hotel chain achieved impressive results using a Messenger-based campaign: